TheAlbatross279/thealbatross279.github.io/_posts/2016-01-31-netflix-sabbatical.markdown

 featured: false
 published: true
 ---
-The question, "What are you hobbies?" sounds fairly benign but to many, it is a fundamentally terrifying query -- especially to someone who has recently graduated from college.
+The question, "What are your hobbies?" sounds fairly benign but to many, it is a fundamentally terrifying query -- especially to someone who has recently graduated from college.
 Hobbies?
 Free time?
 What have I been doing for the last seven years that I'd consider a hobby?
 I need time to think about this.

-Let's decide some criteria here: first, a hobby is something you have to set aside time for more than one a month, potentially every week or multiple times per week or even every day.
+Let's decide some criteria here: first, a hobby is something you have to set aside time for more than once a month, potentially every week or multiple times per week or even every day.
 Second, hobbies need to be something that you are willing to forgo other things for in favor of spending more time on your hobby.
 Often hobbies are skill-related, as in the more time you spend, there is a guaranteed minimum level of aptitude you will achieve with time and persistence.

 Fundamentally, we can boil this definition down to time spent doing some activity that you would choose to do over something else.